PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: PRISMA: Proposed Unified Framework for Solving PDEs

-When the noise level is high, $\mathbf{r}^l_{avg}$ is typically unreliable and the scalar gate $g_{\text{res}}^l$ down-weights PDE residual correction.
-As the denoising trajectory progresses and the solution becomes cleaner, $g_{\text{res}}^l$ increases, allowing stronger PDE-driven modulation through $A^l(k)$.
-During training, this entire process of forward propagation is incorporated into the EDM loss computation, teaching the denoiser to produce physically-consistent states.
-At inference, the model engages in a closed-loop, self-correcting process: it predicts a state, computes the residual based on that state, and then uses that residual to refine its own prediction in the next step of the reverse diffusion trajectory.
-The complete training loop is detailed in Algorithm~\ref{alg:prisma_training_revised} while the inference algorithm is in Appendix \ref{appendix:inference_algo}.
+In the earlier stages of diffusion where noise level is high, $\mathbf{r}^l_{avg}$ is typically unreliable and enforcing them using hard constraints may make the training unstable.
+This is addressed by our scalar gate $g_{\text{res}}^l$ that down-weights PDE residual correction in noisy residual regimes.
+As the denoising trajectory progresses and solution becomes cleaner, $g_{\text{res}}^l$ increases, allowing stronger PDE-driven modulation through $A^l(k)$.
+In this way, PRISMA decouples residual guidance into a point-wise map $A^l(\vec{k})$ and a scalar signal $g_{\text{res}}^l$.
+During training, this entire process of forward propagation is incorporated into EDM loss computation, teaching the denoiser to produce physically-consistent states.
+At inference, the model engages in a closed-loop, self-correcting process: it predicts a state, computes the residual based on that state, and then uses that residual to refine its own prediction in the next step of reverse diffusion trajectory.
+The complete training loop is detailed in Algorithm~\ref{alg:prisma_training_revised}; inference details and theoretical motivation are provided in Appendices~\ref{appendix:inference_algo} and~\ref{app:theory_sra}.

+\textbf{PRISMA does not require task-specific training:} During training, observation masks $\bM=(\bM_a,\bM_u)$ are sampled from a fixed distribution of tasks to simulate different regimes (Unconditional, Full \& Sparse) in both directions (forward/inverse).
+Note that we randomly sample from this distribution of tasks and do not bias the training to any particular (e.g., target) task.
+The denoiser takes $(\bx_\sigma,\bx_{\text{obs}},\bM)$ as input, where $\bx_{\text{obs}}$ provides the observed PDE input/output values and $\bM$ indicates their locations.
+For sparse tasks, we sample an observation rate $p_{\text{obs}}\in[0.01,0.5]$ to generate masks.
+We do not train on noisy observations, making this setting strictly out-of-distribution at test time.
+Details of $p(task)$ and $p_{\text{obs}}$ in Appendix~\ref{appendix:implementation_details}.